Menu

 A Great Start To Our Learning!

 Our science topic for the first term is Forces and Magnets, and we began by identifying objects that we push or pull - or do both.
+We also learnt about magnet poles, finding out the combination of poles that attract or repel!
 We then had a great lesson where we explored the force of friction and discovered how far a car could travel on different surfaces.
 The children have also made a fantastic start to their history learning journeys where we are finding out about the Stone Age.
 You can see a lovely example below.

 Top